Show All Answers

 Homes built on hills often need booster stations to get water from the system to their homes.
 Booster station pumps water to higher elevations in order to provide adequate water for domestic use and fire flow.
 City booster stations have generators or diesel powered pumps to ensure continuous pumping of water, even in the event of a power outage.

-Registrations can be made online at www.prcity.com/recreation or in person at the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Friday, 12-5pm).
+Registrations can be made online at www.prcity.com/recreation or in person at the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Thursday, 12-5pm).

 Most of our camps, classes, lessons and leagues take place at Centennial Park (600 Nickerson Drive, Paso Robles).
 Our offices are located there as well.